neve-linux/neveports/Usage.md

   exists in the local repository.
 * `-G`, `--no-dbg` Do not build `-dbg` packages.
 * `-j JOBS`, `--jobs JOBS` *(default: thread count)* The number of build jobs to use.
-By default uses the number of CPUs the cbuild run is restricted to (which is usually the number of CPU threads you have).
+By default uses the number of CPUs the nbuild run is restricted to (which is usually the number of CPU threads you have).
 If you have insufficient RAM (at least 2GB per thread is recommended), you will want to lower this.
 Setting to 0 uses the default.